tact-lang/tact-language-server/docs/manual/features/inspections.md

 | ----------------- | ------------ | ------------ | ------------- |
 | `unused-variable` | Warning      | Code Quality | Not available |

 Identifies variables that are declared but never used in the code.
-Variables named `_` are ignored.
+Variables that start with an `_` or are named `_` are ignored.

 **Example**: